This is my blog.

 I’m Tadhg Coakley, I’m from Mallow, living in Cork.
 I’m a writer.

 My book, The All-Ireland, was shortlisted for the Mercier Press Fiction Prize, 2017 and will be published by Mercier Press in 2018.
-The book tells the story of a fictional All-Ireland Hurling Final Sunday in 2014, from the points of view of several recurring characters, exploring recurring themes.
+The book tells the story of a fictional All-Ireland Hurling Final Sunday, from the points of view of several recurring characters, exploring recurring themes.

 My story hows tommy boy was selected to be read at the 2016 West Cork Literary Festival.
 I have also read my work at The Killorglin Arts Festival (K-Fest) in 2016, at the Launch of Quarryman in U.C.C. in 2016, and at The Fiction at The Friary event in Cork City in 2016 and 2017.